NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ## <a name="geodesic-densifier"></a> ![Geodesic Densifier](images/geodesicDensifier.png) Geodesic Densifier

-Densify a line or polygon vector layer by adding geodesic points inbetween individual line segments when its length is too great.
+Densify a line or polygon vector layer by adding geodesic points in between individual line segments when its length is too great.
 This gives it a nice smooth curved appearance.
 For line vectors a geodesic line can be drawn between just the beginning and ending points.

 The distance between two points before adding additional vertices is set from the **Settings** menu.